pointo1d/tease/README.md

 #### Use Case(s)

 As a  _Project  Owner_, I want to be able to...
-- retrieve stored records in order to generate such elements as progress/trend dashboarding, release note generation et al.
+- **Retrieve Record**, using an optional filter, in order to...
+    - Generate elements of release notes in terms of e.g. known failed tests & their mitigation(s) (if any).

 ### Auditor

 #### Use Case(s)

 As an _Auditor_, I want to be able to...
+- **Retrieve Record**, using an optional filter, in order to...
-- retrieve stored records in order to verify the integrity & correctness of the retrieved records.
+    - Verify the integrity & correctness of submission(s)).

 ---

 ## To Do

+- ~~Introduce the above use cases in diagrammatic form.~~
 - Extrapolate the generics to create a configurable, immutable records archival/storage & retrieval service e.g. **R** **E** of **I**mmutable **E**vidence **S**ervice ;-), of which this i.e. test evidence, is but an instantiation and is such as might be employed in any CM system worthy of the epithet.

 ---